Trump, Trudeau upbeat about prospects for NAFTA deal by Friday

-Canada rejoined the talks to modernize the 24-year-old North American Free Trade Agreement after Mexico and the United States announced a bilateral trade deal on Monday.
+Canada rejoined the talks to modernise the 24-year-old North American Free Trade Agreement after Mexico and the United States announced a bilateral trade deal on Monday.

 "They (Canada) want to be part of the deal, and we gave until Friday and I think we're probably on track.
 We'll see what happens, but in any event, things are working out very well."
 U.S. President Donald Trump told reporters outside the White House.